Jahmi'us Ramsey: Sacramento Kings (2020–2022)

 On November 18, 2020, Ramsey was selected with the 43rd pick in the 2020 NBA draft by the Sacramento Kings.
 On December 4, 2020, he signed a multi-year contract with the Kings.
 On February 11, 2022, Ramsey was waived by the Kings.

-Oklahoma City Blue (2022–present)
+Oklahoma City Blue / Toronto Raptors / Raptors 905 (2022–2024)

 Following his release, Ramsey signed an NBA G League entry contract, and was picked up by the Birmingham Squadron off of waivers.
 He was traded to the Oklahoma City Blue the following day in exchange for Chasson Randle.

+On October 20, 2023, Ramsey signed with the Oklahoma City Thunder, but was waived the same day and on October 31, he re-joined the Oklahoma City Blue.

+On March 5, 2024, Ramsey signed a 10-day contract with the Toronto Raptors and on March 14, he signed a second 10-day contract.
+On March 25, he returned to the Blue.

+On September 26, 2024, Ramsey re-signed with Toronto, but was waived on October 19.

+Return to Oklahoma City (2024–2025)

+On October 25, 2024, Ramsey rejoined the Oklahoma City Blue.

+Pallacanestro Trieste (2025–present)

+On July 25, 2025, Ramsey signed with Pallacanestro Trieste of the Italian Lega Basket Serie A.